Bryophyte Crawl Club

 Thank you for your response. ✨

-October 5th 2025, Sunday at 1:00 pm.
+Sunday October 5th, 2025 at 1:00 pm.
 Columbia MO.
-We will meet at Wild Haven Nature Area, a property owned by the Audobon Society, and follow the moss trail that Louise Flenner so beautifully designed as a self-guided moss walk identifying 10 moss species.
+We will meet at Wild Haven Nature Area, a property owned by the Audubon Society, and follow the moss trail that Louise Flenner so beautifully designed as a self-guided moss walk identifying 10 moss species.
 This moss walk follows the white loop trail which is about 0.5 miles long.
 It meanders past a pond, over a seasonal creek, and winds its way through oak woodlands, a restored savannah, and a small, sandstone glade.
 There will be several additional species of bryophytes from those listed in the self-guided hike, that we can see and learn about.

 Graham Cave SP.
 The sandstone verticle walls are home to several unique species of bryophytes such as Brothera leana and Dicranum flagellare.